 With the advent of digital cameras with LED screens and ready-to-view digital images, disposable and instant Polaroid cameras were on the verge of going extinct, until millennials obsessed with photo walls and nostalgia brought them back into popular culture.
 Today, the best instant cameras are easy-to-use and let you instantly capture memories in physical form.
 And, when we say easy to use, we mean it — a child could figure out how to operate these cameras.

 Although they’re easy to use, the best instant cameras aren’t even close to similar in quality.
 Through our testing, we found varying differences in each unit that both positively and negatively affected our experiences.
 The positives were overwhelmingly impressive, but the negatives would leave us scratching our heads.
 Shouldn’t a technology this old have worked out the kinks by now?

-In total, we tested five instant cameras from Fujifilm, Polaroid and Kodak.
+In total, we tested six instant cameras from Fujifilm, Polaroid and Kodak.
 We tested each of these cameras over a period of two weeks, and we went through at least two rolls of film with each camera.
-Ultimately, we found four cameras that are worth purchasing in 2022.
+Ultimately, we found five cameras that are worth purchasing in 2022.

 So what is the best instant camera?
 Our top pick is the Fujifilm Instax Mini 11, which has the perfect balance of photo quality, development duration and affordability.
 You can read our full instant camera reviews below, but here is an abbreviated list of our top picks.

 1. Best Overall: Fujifilm Instax Mini 11 — $74.99 at Amazon